kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 2. Create a `Knative Service` object that refers to the newly published image created in the previous step.

 The following diagram gives a brief overview of the sequence of events.
-The only thing the user does is create a function object.
+The only thing you do is create a function object.

 ![function controller](assets/knative_function_controller.svg) .